twilio/twilio-client.js/PREFLIGHT.md

   "samples": [...],

   /**
-   * The region passed to `Device.testPreflight`.
+   * The edge passed to `Device.testPreflight`.
    */
-  "selectedRegion": "gll",
+  "selectedEdge": "roaming",

   /**
-   * The region that the test call was connected to.
+   * The edge that the test call was connected to.
    */
-  "region": "us1",
+  "edge": "ashburn",

   /**
    * Warnings detected during the test.